‘One Piece’ Chapter 962 Spoilers: Oden Forms Nine Red Scabbards, Remnants Of Rocks Pirates Revealed!

 — Toei Animation (@ToeiAnimation) November 11, 2019

 One Piece Chapter 962 is also set to show other members of the Nine Red Scabbards, including Kawamatsu, Inuarashi, and Nekomamushi.
-Kawamatsu saw Inuarashi and Nekomamushi unconscious at the shore of Kuri Beach.
-Kawamatsu felt worried at first since he couldn’t identify what type of creatures were Inuarashi and Nekomamushi.
+Kawamatsu will see Inuarashi and Nekomamushi unconscious at the shore of Kuri Beach.
+Kawamatsu will feel worried at first since he can’t identify what type of creatures Inuarashi and Nekomamushi are.

 The upcoming chapter of One Piece is also set to feature the remnants of the legendary Rocks Pirates.
 After their pirate group was dismantled by the combined forces of Monkey D. Garp and Gol D. Roger, the survivors of the Rocks Pirates started a new journey and formed their own crews.
 Most of them made names for themselves and were feared in the seas like Whitebeard, Big Mom, and Kaido.